tdecker7/fyi-project-plan/PROJECTPLAN.md

 This document serves to provide an estimation of the requirements, architecture, tools and methodologies used, and plan to create and ship a production-scale link shortening API, which includes a redirection service to route links coming into our domain to their appropriate end URL.

 # Requirements
-This project has a set of requirements that must be met.
 The requirements, given by our stakeholders and expanded upon to meet any implicit needs are as follows:

 1. Signup or API Token Service
 1. Shortening API